Leo3418/leo3418.github.io/collections/_gta-online-guides/en/purchases/starter-pack.md

 If you have a friend who can host The Diamond Casino Heist for you and is willing to give you the maximum cut, then things will become much more easier.
-You can get $4.6M from 2 Casino Heists, provided that in every run of the Heist, you get 85% cut and your team secure a take of at least $2.7M.
-This should only require 3 to 4 hours.
+You can get $4.6M from about 3 Casino Heists, which typically require 3 to 5 hours when the time for Prep Missions is accounted.

 Thus, if you can find people who will carry you, then you only need a few hours of gameplay to earn the money equivalent to the Starter Pack's real value.
 In